sdiehl28/baseball-analytics/README.md

 # Baseball Analytics
-&#x1F534; Under Construction - might be ready for use by 12/18/19
+&#x1F534; Under Construction - may be ready for use by 12/21/19

-Scripts to download, parse, and prepare baseball data for Pandas analysis.
+Scripts to download, parse, and prepare baseball data for analysis with Pandas.

-Additional scripts to optionally load data into Postgres for analysis using SQL.
+Additional scripts to optionally load data into Postgres for analysis with SQL.

 ## Summary

-Retrosheet has Major League Baseball data for each game.
-Lahman has Major League Baseball data summed for each year.
+Retrosheet has play-by-play data for almost every Major League Baseball (MLB) game.
+Lahman has MLB data summarized per year.

-For games in the last 50 years or so, the Lahman data is very close to Retrosheet data, summed per year.
-Lahman also has some data not available in Retrosheet, such as a player's salary.
+The Lahman data is very close to the Retrosheet data, summed per year.
+The older the data is, the more games that are missing from Retrosheet, with almost no games missing since 1975, and less than 1% of the games missing since 1955.

 The Lahman data is tidy and has several csv files.
-The data dictionary (the mapping between field name and field description) for each csv file is in http://www.seanlahman.com/files/database/ and is called readme2017.txt
+The latest available description of each csv file has been copied to the data/lahman directory.

 Retrosheet is not distributed as csv files, but as text files which have play-by-play information.
 This data must be parsed to create csv files.
 The parsing will be done with open source parsers from Dr. T. L. Turocy described below.
-The data dictionary can be generated from the parsers.
+The description of the generated csv files can itself be generated from the parsers.
+These descriptions have been generated and copied to the data/retrosheet directory.

 As of December 2019, Lahman has data through the 2018 season whereas Retrosheet has data through the 2019 season.

-The scripts will allow for data analysis using either Pandas or SQL.
+The scripts allow for data analysis using either Pandas or SQL.
 It is not necessary to use both Pandas and SQL.

-The field names in both datasets will be changed to:

-* lowercase, with words separated by underscores
+The field names in both datasets will be changed to lowercase, with words separated by underscores.
+A few additional name changes will be made, such as Lahman's "gidp" being renamed to "gdp" to match what is used in Retrosheet.
-* use gdp rather than gdip for ground-into-double-play
-* 2B and 3B will become b_2b and b_3b respectively

-Although Postgres is optional for this analysis, field names which require double quotes in Postgres will be renamed so that double quotes are not required.
-Some fields which must be renamed include: year, last, first, name, rank, start and end.
+Although use of Postgres is optional, field names which require double quotes in Postgres will be renamed so that double quotes are not required.
+Some fields which must be renamed include: 2b, 3b, year, last, first, name, rank, start and end.

 The scripts were tested using all data for Lahman and the data from 1955 onward for Retrosheet, although the scripts should work fine for all data.
 The year 1955 was chosen as this is the first year in which both the National and American League recorded statistics for sacrifice flies, sacrifice bunts, and intentional walks.